knuckleswtf/scribe-docs/nodejs_versioned_docs/version-2.x/99-contributing.md

 ## Updating documentation

 Documentation is powered by [Docusaurus](https://docusaurus.io) and lives as Markdown files in the [`knuckleswtf/scribe-docs`](https://github.com/knuckleswtf/scribe-docs) repository.
-There are two folders, `laravel` and `nodejs`.
+There are two folders, `laravel_versioned_docs` and `nodejs_versioned_docs`.
+You can also just click on **Edit this page** at the bottom of any page to go directly to the page in the repo.
 Follow the README in the docs repo for a guide on editing the docs.

 :::note
 The rest of this document is only important if you're making code changes.